 “Nope, exactly 43 paying customers.”

-If he’d been inclined to write it, Tommy’s memoir would’ve been brilliant; he had a story for every occasion and told them brilliantly.
+If he’d been inclined to write it, Tommy’s memoir would’ve been great; he had a story for every occasion and told them brilliantly.
 I brought the idea up a couple of times, but it never went past that.
 Yet another loss.

 The last time I saw Tommy was at one of his solo shows opening for Matthew Sweet this past summer.
-He was in great spirits, as he generally was when he wasn’t headlining.
+He was in good spirits, as he generally was when he wasn’t headlining.
 (This is not to say he was always sour when going on last, but he generally found the stress-free nature of being an opener, or a sideman, comforting.)
 After Sweet’s set, we went to Reggies, a bar on Chicago’s South Side with a cool rooftop deck.
 It was a beautiful night, and we sat and talked about a lot of things, including his future.
 He’d concluded that his days as a headliner were over because getting gigs, even in Chicago, was becoming more and more difficult.
 I’d heard him say this before and took it in stride, but I told him we’d figure out a band for which he could open once he got around to making a new record.

 Brian, a fellow fan, was at Reggies that night.
 I told him I was hanging out with Tommy and said he should go talk to him.
 Later, Tommy went to use the facilities, and Brian said—I’m paraphrasing, as beer was involved—“I can’t believe I’m at Reggies with Tommy Keene.”